WSU-cshimizu/ceg4110-group-project-team07/deliverables/reqs.md

   - Submit button.
   - User-Friendly Feature: Predefined input hints for the latitude/longitude fields.

-### User Requirements:
+2. **User Requirements**
   - Users can upload an image or video and input location coordinates.
   - Data is saved in the system and associated with the user's profile.

-1.3.
+2.1.
 Map Integration
   - Main Object: Google Maps display embedded in the UI.
   - User-Friendly Feature: Users can interact with the map to view or add locations.
   - User Requirements:
   - Users can see saved locations.
   - They can click on a location to get directions.

-1.4.
+2.2.
 Navigation Sharing
   - Main Object: Shareable link generation for navigation to specific locations.
   - User-Friendly Feature: A "Share" button next to each saved location.

 ### User Requirements:
   - Users can share links via email or social media.

-1.5.
+2.3.
 Profile Management
   - Main Object: A page to update profile information.
   - Fields for name, email, and password.
   - Save button.